Quer ver esta história em português? Siga por este post então: Songdoro! Ganhe tempo ouvindo música!

 So far, all the same right?
 So here I go again.

 Well, a friend of mine was talking about how he introduced the subject to a friend.
-He ask the guy to focus on one task during 25 minutes, but in order to get that done, he ask his friend to build a music playlist with 25 minutes.
+He ask the guy to focus on one task while listening to a Ramones CD.
 No interuptions during that period.
 None.
-The guy finished one task in 25 minutes.
+The guy finished one task before the CD finished.
+Somewhat like 30 something minutes.
+That’s Ramones.
 He was supposed to take 2 hours to do that.
 The guy loved!

 That’s one story.
 Keep that in mind.